xerografica/xero_tools/README.md

 # xero_tools

-**Currently In Development Mode Only**

-This is an experimental repository specifically designed for the needs of the author(s) and comes with no guarantees for other uses.
-This is NOT tax software, and not done by a professional, it is just an experiment and I am simply trying to understand how the Average method of determining gains and losses works for NFTs and crypto.
-Please keep this in mind.
+This repo is specifically designed for the needs of the author(s) and comes with no guarantees for other uses.

-With that said, this repo takes as inputs buys of a crypto, and buys of NFTs, then determines (using the AVERAGE METHOD, not FIFO/ LIFO), gains and losses of each transaction/ activity.
+This repo takes as inputs buys of a crypto, and buys of NFTs, then determines (using the AVERAGE METHOD, not FIFO/ LIFO), gains and losses of each transaction/ activity.

 Items not handled yet as of current version but planned (in order of urgency):
 - currently assumes that your first transaction of the year is a crypto buy